ank27/MediaRecorder/README.md

 # MediaRecorder
-This android application detect emotion recognition using affdex-sdk and record the video and send to cloud for processing.
+Android application to detect different emotions (sad, happy, joy, disgust) using affdex-sdk Using media recorder it record the video and send to cloud.